-- (1) All accounts rendered by the municipality are due and payable on or before the due date as indicated on the account. - (2) All payments, whether made by cash, stop order, electronic payments or payments made through agents must be receipted by the municipality by the close of business on the due date.
-Cheques will be accepted as payment of an account (except in the case of payment to obtain a clearance certificate as provided for in terms of Section 118 of the Municipal System Act in which case payment must be made in cash or a bank guarantee cheque or a cheque from the trust account of an attorney).
-Where a cheque has been dishonoured the person issuing the cheque shall not be allowed to pay by cheque in future. - (3) Accounts rendered by the municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (4) The payment methods and facilities supported by the municipality can be used to make payments on accounts.
+- (1) All accounts rendered by the municipality are due and payable on or before the due date as indicated on the account. - (2) All payments, whether made by cash, stop order, electronic payments or payments made through agents must be receipted by the municipality by the close of business on the due date. - (3) Accounts rendered by the municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (4) The payment methods and facilities supported by the municipality can be used to make payments on accounts.

-- (5) Payments received in respect of rates and service charges will be allocated by the municipality entirely within its discretion, on the account of the debtor. - (6) Part payment received on an account shall be allocated firstly to reduce any penalty charges that may have accrued on the account ,then Assessment Rates ,then Refuse, then sewerage and lastly water - (7) An official receipt issued by the municipality will be the only proof of payments made.
+- (5) Payments received in respect of rates and service charges will be allocated by the municipality entirely within its discretion, on the account of the debtor. - (6) Part payment received on an account shall be allocated by using the Municipality's Financial System. - (7) An official receipt issued by the municipality will be the only proof of payments made.